Chicago Marriage Visa Lawyer

 How much does a marriage green card cost?

-Immigrating to the U.S. through a marriage visa will cost up to several thousand dollars in filing fees and other expenses.
-Form I-130, for example, has a filing fee of $535, while Form I-485 is currently $1,140.
-Other related expenses may include translations of required documents, medical examinations, and travel costs to attend your interview.
+Immigrating to the U.S. on a marriage visa can cost several thousand dollars in filing fees and other expenses.
+Form I-130, for example, has an online filing fee of $625, while Form I-485 is currently $1,440.
+Other related expenses could include translations of required documents, medical examinations, and travel costs to attend your interview.